GoogleChromeLabs/pwacompat/README.md

 # Web App Manifest

+Your Web App Manifest is:

+* normally named `manifest.webmanifest` (although some folks name it `manifest.json`)
-Your Web App Manifest is normally named `manifest.webmanifest`, is referenced from all pages on your site like `<link rel="manifest" href="path/to/manifest.webmanifest" />`, and should look a bit like this-
+* referenced from all pages on your site like `<link rel="manifest" href="path/to/manifest.webmanifest" />`
+* and should look a bit like this-

 ```js
 {